 Can you have an LH surge before your period and still be pregnant?

-Following that logic, you might think that an LH surge being a sign your progesterone has dropped indicates your period is incoming, and the month is a wash conception wise.
-In most cases, that, unfortunately, is likely true, but it is possible to get an LH surge before your period and still be pregnant.
+Following that logic, you might think that an LH surge at the end of your cycle indicates your period is incoming as it is a sign your progesterone levels have dropped.
+In most cases, unfortunately, that is likely true, but it is possible to get an LH surge before your period and still be pregnant.

 Sometimes when implantation occurs late in your cycle, progesterone levels can begin to fall and then rebound.
 In this instance, spotting or light bleeding may also occur.
-In other cases, implantation itself causes a slight hormone dip (visible by a temperature dip as well), which would likewise allow for a slight LH rise.
+In other cases, implantation itself causes a slight hormone dip (visible by a basal body temperature dip as well), which would likewise allow for a slight LH rise.

 Finally, while an OPK can react to hCG, it takes a higher level of hCG to produce a positive result.
-This means that a pregnancy test would show positive long before an OPK in most cases.
+This means that a pregnancy test will show positive long before an OPK in most cases.

 We hope this has cleared up some of your questions, but if you have more, feel free to drop us a comment.